Volcanoes of Sicily: Etna & the Aeolian Islands - SIC3

 Exploring the dramatic volcanic landscapes of Sicily

-Moreover, the development of a responsible and ecological ‘volcanic’ tourism, recently has seen an increment of the presence of ‘walking tourists’ from all over the world on the islands, always in utmost respect of the natural resources of the area.
-When visiting the Aeolian Islands, you will discover vast ebony beaches contrasting with light coloured shorelines, where inaccessible and winding rocky coasts alternate with beautiful beaches and large barren areas lay alongside beautiful lush gardens.
+The development of a responsible and ecological ‘volcanic’ tourism, recently has seen an increment of the presence of ‘walking tourists’ from all over the world on the islands, always in utmost respect of the natural resources of the area.
+When visiting the Aeolian Islands, you will discover vast black beaches contrasting with light coloured shorelines, where inaccessible and winding rocky coasts alternate with beautiful beaches and large barren areas lay alongside beautiful lush gardens.

 Please note: this is a moderately easy tour which is suitable for those who have some experience with walking and a good general physical condition.
 Most of the walks are on good paths, sometimes on steep terrain.
 People with respiratory problems may have discomfort in sulphurous areas with fumes.
 Average walking times: approx. 3 to 6 hours each day.

 Arrival in Catania in case you arrive earlier.
 Catania International Airport can be easily reached with daily flights from many cities in Europe and other cities in Italy, like Milan, Rome and Naples.
 Several hotels can be booked in town, according to your wish (either ‘downtown’ centrally located, or near the harbour or train station, ranging from 3 to 5-star.